dweaver/freeboard/README.md

 Then run a index.html or index-dev.html through a webserver.

+NOTE: Scroll down to the bottom for additional instructions for the Exosite fork of Freeboard.

 ### API

 While freeboard runs as a stand-alone app out of the box, you can augment and control it from javascript with a simple API.
 All API calls are made on the `freeboard` singleton object.